Don’t take healthy hearing for granted!

 A hearing evaluation determines your hearing range and how to keep it working at its best!
 Hearing testing is easy and a good way of preventing hearing problems down the road.
 It is important to address any underlying cause of hearing loss as a prevention tool.

-We gather information to discover if there is any related hearing history and specific environments that may be troublesome.
+We gather information to discover any related hearing history, ear health and specific environments that may be troublesome.

 We examine your ear canal and eardrum to determine if there is any earwax or structural issues in the ear that may need attention.